 “Thanks.”

-Vivenna just shook her head, smiling to herself as she stood up and began to walk through the statues, studying them--if only to get herself away from having to listen to Peprin chat at Jewels.

-She moved between stone statues, Tonk Fah and Denth trailing at a comfortable distance to keep a watchful eye on her.
+Vivenna just shook her head to herself as she stood up and began to walk through the statues, studying them--if only to get herself away from having to listen to Peprin chat at Jewels.
+Tonk Fah and Denth tralied along behind at a comfortable distance, keeping a watchful eye on her.

-There was a beauty to the statues, one that she enjoyed.
+There was an actual beauty to the statues.
 They weren’t like the other kinds of art in T’Telir--flashy paintings, colorful buildings, exaggerated clothing.
-They were solid blocks, and they had an age to them that gave them an air of dignity.
-The Hallandrens, of course, did their best to destroy this by putting scarves, hats, or other colorful bits of cloth on the stone memorials.
+The D’Denir were solid blocks, and they had an age to them that gave them an air of dignity.
+The Hallandrens, of course, did their best to destroy this by tying the scarves, hats, or other colorful bits to the stone memorials.
 And yet, there were too many in this garden for them to all be decorated.

 They stood, somehow more solid than much of the city.
-Most stared up into the sky, or looked straight ahead, with strong postures.
+Most stared up into the sky or looked straight ahead.
 Each one was different, each pose distinct, each face constructed differently by the sculptor.

 It must have taken decades to create all of these, she thought.
 Perhaps that’s where the Hallandrens got their penchant for art.
 Their very first king, the one they revere for saving them from war, ordered an artistic project that would have taken a lifetime to complete.